DanParkinson/project-4-django/AGILE.md

 ## Phase 7

 This will be about account management. users will be able to edit their details, delete the account and any reservations belonging to them, change their passwords.
-User details should also prepopulate forms when making a reservation.

 I might bring in google/facebook sign in as well.